 But PTD and PTI should not be accepted blindly.
 I look at every case, no matter how small, to make sure that police procedure was followed, and that my client's civil rights were not violated.
 That is first and foremost in the practice of criminal defense.

-I defend clients in South Florida exclusively.
+I defend clients in Miami-Dade County exclusively.
 Please call my office to discuss your case, and to find out if you may be eligible for pretrial diversion or pretrial intervention.